POSTED ON 19 JUL 2022

 That’s a far cry from the new generation of intelligent Network Operations Centres (iNOCs), which are no longer reactive centres where operators simply respond to alarms. iNOCs now help operators maintain network performance, anticipate infrastructure problems and inform investment strategy.

 Network operators can now access more data than ever before.
 Making sense of that data can be a challenge, especially in a busy NOC.
-Throw in technological advances and changing customer habits and it’s easy to see why many teams are making the transition to a more data-driven, predictive model with increased automation.
+Throw in technological advances and changing customer habits and it’s easy to see why many teams are making the transition to a more data-driven approach.
+This uses the latest machine learning and AIOps tools to automate low-risk tasks and unlock new insights with predictive analytics.

 A traditional NOC allows a technical team to identify potential threats and review the performance of your network.
 Specifically, it lets them: